wp-plugins/coming-soon-page/readme.txt

 3. Click "Choose file" then select the Coming Soon plugin  zip file.
 4. Then Install and activate the plugin.

-That's all, now you can build you Coming soon page.
+That's all, now you can build your Coming soon page.
 If any problem occurs, contact us at [support@wpdevart.com](mailto:support@wpdevart.com).

 == Screenshots ==